entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 ## Breaking Changes

 * The internal PostgreSQL version has been updated to version 14.
-Bundles that rely on the auto provisioning of PostgreSQL may (or may not) be affected.
+The default for a plugin database relying on auto provisioning is also now PostgreSQL 14.

 ## Known Issues

 ### Apple M1
 * Entando does not currently support ARM64 architecture and cannot be installed on newer Macs built with the Apple M1 processor.
-### ECG

-* The default "details" widget generated for an entity doesn't work out of the box.

 ### ECR

-* An in-place upgrade from version 6.3.X to version 7 of the ECR is not possible, but a simple upgrade script will be provided.
-In-place upgrades from version 7 to future versions will be possible.

-### GKE

-* There is a known issue with the current NGINX ingress that can be worked around.
+* See the [Upgrade Steps](#upgrades) below to upgrade a 6.3.2 ECR to 7.0.
+Liquibase support is now in place to enable automatic database upgrades moving forward.

+## Upgrades

+TODO: ENDOC-444

 ## Previous Releases
 Please see the `Versions` list in the main navigation menu to access documentation and release notes for previous versions of Entando.